ELUCKTRON/web-php-icarental-university/README.md

 - `data/` – Persistent data (cars, users, bookings).
 - `scripts/` – AJAX handlers and modals.

-## ⚠️ Academic Integrity

-This project was submitted under ELTE’s official declaration.
-No unauthorized tools or code generation (including AI) were used.
-All logic, design, and implementation are original and follow Section 377/A of ELTE’s Academic and Examination Regulations.

 ## 📜 License

 This project is academic and non-commercial.
 See `LICENSE` file for details.